 These are my songs and these are my stories.
 I hope they move you, make you think, comfort you, stimulate you or at the very least entertain you a little.
 If they don’t that’s ok too.

-Thank you for reading this and thank you for coming to a show I played or event I hosted (if you did), or buying a record (if you have) or if you have done neither and have stumbled across this page at random then thank you for that as well.
+Thank you for reading this and thank you for coming to a show I played or an event I hosted (if you did), or for buying a record (if you have), or if you have done neither and have stumbled across this page at random then thank you for that as well.

 Maybe I’ll see you out there sometime soon